tonypdmtr/68hc08/asm8.md

      without using any label definitions.

--   `:MLOOP` is similar to `:LOOP` but it is only affected by the `MDO` and `MLOOP` keywords.
+-   `:MLOOP` is similar to `:LOOP` but it is only affected by the `MDO` and `MLOOP` keyword pair.
 First count is number 1.
 Each time the `MDO` keyword is encountered, the number is reset to 1.
 Each time the `MLOOP` keyword is encountered, the number is incremented by 1.
 This can be used as an automatic loop counter.
-This counter is also reset with a `%macro` syntax call.
+This counter is also reset with an explicit `%macro` syntax call.

 -   `:MACROINDEX` (or `:MINDEX`) returns the current value of the current macro's number of invocations.
 A value of zero is returned if used outside